[Editor’s Note: Yogi Amandeep teaches yoga informed by a wide variety of yogic traditions. He is not a KRI-Certified Kundalini Yoga teacher.]

-How did you first get into Kundalini Yoga?
+How did you first get into yoga?

 Amandeep Singh: The first sound I heard was Mul Mantra when I was born.
 The Mul Mantra was recited to my ears by my grandmother.
 The hospital at which I was born was within walking distance from the Golden Temple.